• Login

 It’s all write to be wrong

 It’s the bravery – the courageous stepping into the unknown – that now delights me.
 There was a time when pedantry could have been my middle name.
-When misplaced apostrophes, caps strewn among non-proper-noun words with abandon, misspelling, and incorrect use of words...
+When misplaced apostrophes, caps strewn among non-proper-noun words...

 read more